Many members of the Green Templeton College community play instruments, sing, dance and enjoy extracurricular activities.

 Green Templeton College Big Band

 Contact: Richard Canter and Jordan Gorenberg

 The Green Templeton College Big band was set up in the academic year 2018-2019 after an informal survey of students suggested there was enthusiasm for such an initiative.
-In particular, the University has many students who have achieved a high standard of musical playing ability and were looking for informal opportunities to keep up the fun of performing.
-The band meet three times a term on Sunday afternoon rehearsing in the Radcliffe Observatory Common Room.
-The band is a popular choice among students and staff for college events, with recent bookings including the annual garden party, college ball and graduations.
-The band to date comprises: piano, bass, drums, alto saxs, tenor saxs, baritone sax, trumpets, trombones, and male and female singers, either solo or close harmony.
+In particular, the University has many students who have achieved a high standard of musical playing ability and were looking for informal opportunities to keep up the fun of rehearsing and performing.
+The band meet three times a term on Sunday afternoon rehearsing in the Radcliffe Observatory Common Room at GTC.
+The band is a popular choice among students and staff for college events, with bookings including the annual garden party, college ball and graduation days.

 Green Templeton Choir